min2ha/ukwa-site/content/target/39535/index.en.md

   "subject": "Scottish Parliament Election 2016"
 }

-# Christina McKelvie for Hamilton, Larkhall and Stonehouse on Facebook

 Facebook profile of Christina McKelvie who is the SNP candidate for Hamilton, Larkhall and Stonehouse in the 2016 Scottish Parliamentary election.